- Talent Management

-Download the book: Transforming Your Performance Management System: 6 Companies That Are Leading the Way.
+Download the free e-book: The Skeptic’s Guide to Performance Management eBook.
 Learn how you can diagnose and fix your performance management and performance appraisal problems.

 There are all kinds of ways to think of the difference between the two.
 Performance management is about what you’re going to do to help an employee continue in their development to become increasingly better in their performance for your organization.
 Performance appraisal is how you evaluate the progress being made by assessing or measuring the employee’s actual performance on a regular basis over time.

 Another way to think of the difference between the two is that performance appraisal is about the past, meaning how the employee performed in the immediate past period being reviewed during the appraisal process.
 Performance management, meanwhile, is focused on the present and the future.
 In the present, you’re doing things in real-time to help make sure the employee’s performance reaches the desired level.
 With an eye on the future, you’re also planning what can be done to further develop that employee’s capabilities for periods to come.